psycho-baller/shopiwise/apps/browser-extension/README.md

 ## Built With

-The Eco Enlightened extension is built using:
+The Shopiwise extension is built using:

 - [Plasmo](https://docs.plasmo.com/): A framework for building Chrome extensions.
 - [Svelte](https://svelte.dev/): A JavaScript framework for building user interfaces.